Famous8/Televarr/README.md

 This software uses https://github.com/ericziethen/ez-iptvcat-scraper to scrape IPTVCat

 # To use
--Install the latest version of Python from python.org if you haven't got it already.
+- Install the latest version of Python from python.org if you haven't got it already.
--Install the latest version of Go if you haven't already.
+- Install the latest version of Go if you haven't already.
--Run the command python -m pip install requirements.txt in the Televarr directory -Run python app.py to start the application
+- Run the command python -m pip install requirements.txt in the Televarr directory
+- Run python app.py to start the application

 # NOTE
 This project has no affiliation with iptvcat.com, or the streams shared on iptvcat.com.
 As per iptvcat.com, the streams shared are publicly accessible links.